Motte-and-bailey castle: Motte

 Mottes were made out of earth and flattened on top, and it can be very hard to determine whether a mound is artificial or natural without excavation.
 Some were also built over older artificial structures, such as Bronze Age barrows.
-The size of mottes varied considerably, with these mounds being 3 metres to 30 metres in height (10 feet to 100 feet), and from 30 to 90 m in diameter.
+The size of mottes varied considerably, with these mounds being 3 metres to 30 metres in height (10–100 feet), and from 30 to 90 m in diameter.
 This minimum height of 3 m for mottes is usually intended to exclude smaller mounds which often had non-military purposes.
 In England and Wales, only 7% of mottes were taller than 10 m high; 24% were between 10 and 5 m, and 69% were less than 5 m tall.
 A motte was protected by a ditch around it, which would typically have also been a source of the earth and soil for constructing the mound itself.

 A keep and a protective wall would usually be built on top of the motte.
 Some walls would be large enough to have a wall-walk around them, and the outer walls of the motte and the wall-walk could be strengthened by filling in the gap between the wooden walls with earth and stones, allowing it to carry more weight; this was called a garillum.
-Smaller mottes could only support simple towers with room for a few soldiers, whilst larger mottes could be equipped with a much grander building.
+Smaller mottes could support only simple towers with room for a few soldiers, whilst larger mottes could be equipped with a much grander building.
 Many wooden keeps were designed with bretèches, or brattices, small balconies that projected from the upper floors of the building, allowing defenders to cover the base of the fortification wall.
 The early 12th-century chronicler Lambert of Ardres described the wooden keep on top of the motte at the castle of Ardres, where the "first storey was on the surface of the ground, where were cellars and granaries, and great boxes, tuns, casks, and other domestic utensils.
-In the storey above were the dwelling and common living rooms of the residents in which were the larders, the rooms of the bakers and butlers, and the great chamber in which the lord and his wife slept...In the upper storey of the house were garret rooms...In this storey also the watchmen and the servants appointed to keep the house took their sleep".
-Wooden structures on mottes could be protected by skins and hides to prevent them from being easily set alight during a siege.
+In the storey above were the dwelling and common living rooms of the residents in which were the larders, the rooms of the bakers and butlers, and the great chamber in which the lord and his wife slept ...
+In the upper storey of the house were garret rooms ...
+In this storey also the watchmen and the servants appointed to keep the house took their sleep".
+Wooden structures on mottes could be protected by skins and hides to prevent their being easily set alight during a siege.